stanfordpython/stanfordpython.github.io/public/page/install/macos.md

 The main takeaway is the following: If you something of the following form in this guide (you'll see this quite a few times!):

 ```
-psarin$ command
+parth$ command
 ```

 Then copy and paste the command into your command line prompt.

 Two quick notes:

 1. The text before the `$` can vary.
 It is not necessarily your username.
-In this case, we are assuming that the username is `psarin` and that is the text which is shown before the `$` at your command prompt.
+In this case, we are assuming that the username is `parth` and that is the text which is shown before the `$` at your command prompt.
 (On the terminal below, for example, the text before the prompt includes more than just the username, including the current directory).
 2. Below is a quick example of how you may go about running the commands immediately following this list.
 This is designed to clear up any ambiguity related to running commands at the command line.

 Open up a command line prompt (likely using Terminal), and run the following commands:

 ```
-psarin$ which python3
+parth$ which python3
 /Library/Frameworks/Python.framework/Versions/3.10/bin/python3
-psarin$ python3 --version
+parth$ python3 --version
 Python 3.10.3
 ```